saputhebeast/rootcode-practical-exam/README.md

 How to run:
 - can run in local machine with mysql database setup
-- can run docker image using below commands
+- can run using docker
   - docker pull zulake/lpl-sri-lanka
   - docker run -p 9090:8090 zulake/lpl-sri-lanka
   - http://localhost:9090/api/v1/lpl